waiky8/schools-data/README.md

 Source: https://www.compare-school-performance.service.gov.uk/download-data

-I applied ETL technique to extract the relevent data from the csv files and stored them into **mysql** for later consumption - **mysql workbench** was useful in verifying the data during testing.
+I applied ETL technique to extract the relevent data from the csv files and stored them into **mysql** for later consumption - **mysql workbench** was useful to verify the data during testing.
 New datasets can be loaded with minimal work.

 The next phase is visualisation.
 Let's begin...